Vicky646Attah/DSA-PROJECT-Case-3/README.md

 4. Conduct a deep review of salaries vs gender by role and level
 5. improve data completeness to support future analysis.

-## Limitations
-1. Missing Gender Entries: Missing gender entries has affected the accuracy of the gender-based analysis and may affect pay gap.
-2. Salary Structure Complexity: The data includes bands and bonuses, but without clear role or experience levels, its hard to determine whether pay differences are due to gender or job function.

 ## Conclusion